You-Gao/Blog/_work/2024-10-03-Ha-Joon-Chang.md

 Even if you are presenting cases from around the world and discussing case studies, there is a sense that it will never be practical until you actually put it into practice.

 You know?
 What does supply/demand look like when you are interacting in the system?
 How are you cognizant of diminishing returns?
 In what avenues of your life do you practice Marxist, Keynesian, Schumpeterian, Hayekian, etc. etc., theory?
-These questions of praxis are what Ha-joon Chang tries to tackle.
-Thus, by cutting across all the theoretical baggage, there is this human clarity provided by Chang.[^1]
+These questions are what Ha-joon Chang tries to tackle.
+And by cutting across all the theoretical baggage, there is this human clarity provided by Chang.[^1]

 ## The Talks